Mogontiacum: Foundation of Mogontiacum and history until Domitian (13/12 BCE to 90)

 In the course of Augustus' expansionist endeavours starting in 16 BCE, his stepson Nero Claudius Drusus also advanced to the Middle Rhine and secured the area for the Roman Empire.
 By 13/12 BCE at the latest, possibly earlier, a double legionary camp was established on a hill above the Rhine and opposite the mouth of the Main.
 The military presence of the Romans at this location primarily secured their control over the Middle Rhine, the mouth of the Main and generally over the Main as one of the main routes into free Germania.

 At the same time, another military camp was built just four kilometres south of today's Mainz district of Weisenau.
 This was mainly occupied by auxiliary troops, but was also used temporarily for the stationing of other legionaries.
 This was also the site of one of the late Latène Celtic settlements in the Mainz area.
 The local Celtic population belonged to the Aresaces, a section of the Gallic Treveri, who were located here in their settlement area furthest to the east.

 Until the annexation plans were abandoned in 16 BCE, Mogontiacum served several times as a base for military operations as part of the Drusus campaigns (12 to 8 BCE), the campaign against the kingdom of Marbod (6 CE) and the Germanicus campaigns (14 to 16 CE) in Germania on the eastern side of the Rhine.
-Shortly afterwards, legionaries in Mogontiacum erected a cenotaph for Drusus, who died in 9 BCE, in the immediate vicinity of the legionary camp, which is probably identical to the Drusus Stone on the Mainz citadel that still exists today.
+Shortly afterwards, legionaries in Mogontiacum erected a cenotaph in the immediate vicinity of their camp to honor Drusus, who had died in 9 BCE.
+This monument is probably identical to the Drusus Stone on the Mainz citadel that still exists today.
 As early as the time of Drusus, a ship bridge was built above the mouth of the Main to cross the Rhine.
 In the first decade of the 1st century BCE, the bridgehead Castellum (Castellum Mattiacorum) on the right bank of the Rhine was founded and expanded, which became the nucleus of today's Mainz-Kastel (derived from the Latin castellum).
 The construction of a fixed wooden bridge (pile bridge) between Mogontiacum and Castellum can be dated to the year 27.